 Tier I: Schoolwide positive behavior supports, delivered to every student by every staff member at school.
 Everyone uses similar language and tactics to energize the behaviors we want to see, and to de-emphasize the behaviors that aren't helping the student or the community.

 The year begins with explicit teaching of the behaviors we expect in each area.
 Our Behavior Rodeo teaches expectations in the areas we expect them - so, for example, students are taught lunchroom expectations in the lunchroom, by the lunchroom supervisor.
 We revisit expectations when issues occur in problem areas, and we also revisit expectations after substantial breaks to refresh students on them.

 Tier II: For students who need more support, the team creates targeted interventions.
-Examples include mentorship with extra adults in the building, responsive classroom lessons, daily check-ins, and social-emotional support with the counselor.
+Examples include mentorship with extra adults in the building, responsive classroom lessons, Check-in Check-out, and social skill groups.
 These extra interventions are layers on top of the baseline instruction that all students receive.

 Tier III: Some students need even more support.
 Tier III is for those students.
-In addition to tier II supports already in place, some students need wraparound services, more intensive school supports, extracurricular activities, or mental health counseling.
-This is in addition to academic support, which is also available as needed.
+In addition to tier II supports already in place, some students need wraparound services, more intensive school supports, or mental health counseling.
+This is in addition to academic support, which we provide to students in a similar tiered manner.
 Often the academic and social-emotional are intertwined: students who have had Adverse Childhood Experiences (ACES), or who are simply struggling to self-regulate, will have trouble learning, and will then internalize the frustration of feeling unable to keep up in class.

 Here is a link to the Shoreline School District's PBIS page.